bwallace/rationale-CNN/README.md

 >Ye Zhang, Iain J. Marshall and Byron C. Wallace *Rationale-Augmented Convolutional Neural Networks for Text Classification*, [EMNLP, 2016](http://www.emnlp2016.net/).

+However, we note that the results reported in our paper are from a Theano implementation of the model, which is available upon request (contact Ye Zhang <yezhang1989@gmail.com>).

 ![model schematic](https://raw.githubusercontent.com/bwallace/rationale-CNN/master/figures/rationale-CNN-figure.png)

 # installing